NNPDF/nnpdf/doc/sphinx/source/get-started/git.md

 * For each project users can open issues, which can be used to request bug fixes, new features, new documentation, or simply to facilitate a general discussion.
 The user can then assign one or more people to help deal with the issue.
-Issues should be opened in the revelant repository.
+Issues should be opened in the relevant repository.
 For example, for something that is related to validphys, one should open an issue in [nnpdf](https://github.com/NNPDF/nnpdf), while for something that is related to data implementation, one should open an issue in [buildmaster](https://github.com/NNPDF/buildmaster).